 |Uncontrolled Keywords:||Bos indicus; zeranol implantation; bodyweight changes|

-|Fields of Research (FOR2008):||07 Agricultural and Veterinary Sciences > 0702 Animal Production > 070202 Animal Growth and Development|
+|Fields of Research (FoR):||07 Agricultural and Veterinary Sciences > 0702 Animal Production > 070202 Animal Growth and Development|

-|Socio-Economic Objective (SEO2008):||B Ecomonic Development > 83 Animal Production and Animal Primary Products > 8303 Livestock Raising > 830301 Beef Cattle|
+|Socio-Economic Objective (SEO):||B Economic Development > 83 Animal Production and Animal Primary Products > 8303 Livestock Raising > 830301 Beef Cattle|